ImageMagick/Usage-Markdown/anim_mods/index.md

 This is only a sample of what can now be done easily using image indexes in '`%[fx:...]`' calculations.
 Imagine what is possible with a more complex distortions.

-Without the use of image index calculations, the above would have required a external shell loop, to generate each frame individually, and a separate step to collect the frames to form the final animation.
+Without the use of image index calculations, the above would have required an external shell loop, to generate each frame individually, and a separate step to collect the frames to form the final animation.
 Examples of such looped shell scripts are given in [Simple Warped Image Animations](../warping/#animations) as these operators do not allow the use of [Percent Escapes](../basics/#arg_percent) in their arguments.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)